mmichie/gosh/docs/job_management.md

 2. The `&` operator in the parser that marks a command to run in the background
 3. Built-in commands (`jobs`, `fg`, `bg`) for job control
 4. Signal handling to manage processes properly
+5. Enhanced pipeline executor that handles multi-command pipelines in background
+6. Synchronized goroutines to monitor background job completion
+7. Resource management to properly handle pipes and file descriptors

+For pipeline background execution, the implementation works by:

+1. Detecting the `&` symbol at the end of a pipeline during parsing
+2. Setting up the pipeline with proper pipe connections between commands
+3. Starting all commands in the pipeline
+4. Adding the pipeline to the job manager as a single job
+5. Launching a dedicated goroutine to monitor pipeline completion
+6. Properly closing all resources when the pipeline completes
+7. Notifying the user when the background pipeline job completes

+This architecture ensures reliable execution of complex pipelines in the background while maintaining proper isolation, resource management, and job tracking.

 Job IDs are assigned sequentially, starting from 1, as new background jobs are created.